vmware-samples/euc-samples/Intelligence-Samples/Custom Connectors/CarbonBlack/README.md

    - **Options Toggle** parameter - ON to quarantine device and OFF to unquarantine device.

-**API Permission required:**  The API Key must be assigned to a custom role with permission to execute quarantine device action.
+**API Key permission required:**  The API Key must be assigned to a custom role with permission to execute quarantine device action.

 2 - Change Device Policy action, with the following parameters: